“Break me down, and then you make it better.”

 This journal entry is inspired by true events.
 Some of the characters, names, businesses, incidents, and certain locations and events have been fictionalized for dramatic purposes.
 Any similarity to the name, character or history of any person is entirely coincidental and unintentional.

-As soon as the moments is done, I start wanting it again.
+As soon as the moment is done, I start wanting it again.
 After the moment, there is uncertainty.
-The uncertainty breaks me everytime.
+The uncertainty breaks me every time.
 It’s a yes, a no, I don’t know anymore.
 It gets awkward and silent because there is nothing that has to be said.
-Neither of us know how to be with each other without touching.
+Neither of us knows how to be with each other without touching.

 He smirks at me.
 “Maybe we shouldn’t, but I’ll see you around okay?”

 He leans into me and kisses me on the cheek, “Maybe we should just be friends,” he says.
 But let’s be real, we can’t be just friends.
 Every time I look at his smile it makes me shiver because I know that smile used to be because of me.
 I can’t see him and pretend like it’s okay.
 I can’t be just friends because every time I see him my feelings come rushing back.

 However, I smile and say, “Sure.”
 He leaves and I close the door and there I am on the floor realizing the mess I’ve made of myself once more.

 He’s the best and worst thing that has happened to me.
 He never goes completely and never leaves my life.
 Other men come and go and I don’t know what it is but I always find my way back to him.
 We fell into a habit of always coming back.
 We were comfortable with each other.
 We knew each other more than anyone else.
 We were each other’s safe spaces.
 When things in life weren’t going the best way we would find some peace within each other.